feathersjs/docs/guides/basics/authentication.md

 # Authentication

-By now we created some [services](./services.md) and [hooks](./hooks.md) that make for a fully functional chat application.
-When we generated the services however, they came with authentication enabled.
-So in order to use them, we first need to create a new user and get a little bit of an idea how Feathers authentication works.
-We will look at using and authenticating our REST API as well as Feathers authentication in the browser.
-Lastly we will also discuss how to add a "Login with GitHub" (oAuth) functionality.
+We now have a fully functional chat application consisting of [services](./services.md) and [hooks](./hooks.md).
+The services come with authentication enabled by default, so before we can use it we need to create a new user and learn how Feathers authentication works.
+We will look at authenticating our REST API, and then how to authenticate with Feathers in the browser.
+Finally, we will discuss how to add "Login with GitHub" functionality using oAuth 2.0.

 ## Registering a user